plokhotnyuk/jsoniter-scala/README.md

 ## Features and limitations
 - JSON parsing from `Array[Byte]` or `java.io.InputStream`
 - JSON serialization to `Array[Byte]` or `java.io.OutputStream`
-- Parsing of streaming JSON values and JSON arrays from `java.io.InputStream` without need of holding all parsed values in the memory
+- Parsing of streaming JSON values and JSON arrays from `java.io.InputStream` without the need of holding all parsed values in the memory
 - Support reading part of `Array[Byte]` by specifying of position and limit of reading from/to
-- Support writing to pre-allocated `Array[Byte]` by specifying of position of writing from
+- Support writing to pre-allocated `Array[Byte]` by specifying of a position of writing from
 - Support of UTF-8 encoding
 - Parsing of strings with escaped characters for JSON keys and string values
 - Codecs can be generated for primitives, boxed primitives, enums, `String`, `BigInt`, `BigDecimal`, `Option`, tuples, `java.util.UUID`, `java.time.*`, Scala collections, arrays, module classes, value classes and case classes with values/fields having any of types listed here
-- Case classes should be defined as a top-level class or directly inside of another class or object and with public constructor that has one list of arguments for all non-transient fields
+- Case classes should be defined as a top-level class or directly inside of another class or object and with a public constructor that has one list of arguments for all non-transient fields
 - Types that supported as map keys are primitives, boxed primitives, enums, `String`, `BigInt`, `BigDecimal`, `java.util.UUID`, `java.time.*`, and value classes for any of them